-I am an assistant professor in computer science at TU München (W2 level), holding a Rudolf Moessbauer tenure-track professorship of the TUM Institute for Advanced Study (TUM-IAS).
-I am also a visiting research scientist of the Asclepios team at the Inria Sophia-Antipolis and of the computer vision lab at ETH Zurich, and a research affiliate of the medical computer vision group of CSAIL at MIT.
+I am an Assistant Professor of Computer Science and of Medicine at TU München (W2 level), holding a Rudolf Moessbauer tenure-track professorship of the TUM Institute for Advanced Study (TUM-IAS).
+Since 2014, I am heading the Image-based Biomedical Modeling group at the TUM Institute of Medical Engineering (IMETUM).
+Before, I was member of the Asclepios team at the Inria Sophia-Antipolis, the Computer Vision Lab at ETH Zurich, and the Medical Computer Vision group of CSAIL at MIT.
+I received a PhD degree from Heidelberg University, working at the IWR.

 My research is in medical image computing, exploring topics at the interface of medical computer vision, image-based modeling and computational physiology.
 In this, I focus on applications in clinical neuroimaging and the modeling of tumor growth.
 My work strives towards transforming the descriptive interpretation of biomedical images into a model-driven analysis that infers properties of the underlying physiological and patho-physiological processes by using models from biophysics and computational physiology.
 I am also interested in how to apply such models to big data bases in order to learn about correlations between model features and disease patterns at a population scale.